Discover Mexico through its flavors

 Traditions in your plate

-The best way to learn about a new place is tasting its food: through the flavors we can know more about the traditions and history of the people who live in these places.
+The best way to learn about a new place is by tasting its food: through the flavors, we can know more about the traditions and history of the people who live in these places.

 1.-Huitlacoche or Corn Smut

-Believe it or not, with beans, avocado and peanuts, this is another eatable Mexican plant.
-It can be prepared battered and stuffed with cheese, or as they eat it in many places: Huauzontle Cream, made with milk, chilli and other ingredients.
+Believe it or not, with beans, avocado, and peanuts, this is another eatable Mexican plant.
+It can be prepared battered and stuffed with cheese, or as they eat it in many places: Huauzontle Cream, made with milk, chili, and other ingredients.

 3.-Sopa de piedra or Stone Soup